ED summons actor Yami Gautam for questioning in FEMA case | Entertainment

 - India

-They said the 32-year-old actor has been asked to appear before the central probe agency next week in Mumbai.
+They said the 32-year-old actor has been asked to appear before the central probe agency next week on July 7 at the office of the central probe agency in south Mumbai.

 She has been summoned earlier too but she could not depose, the sources said.